pokt-network/poktroll/docusaurus/docs/operate/infrastructure/devnet.md

 :::note
-Devnets are provisioned with the same mnemonc phrases as LocalNet, so it is possible to reuse the same keys from the keybase - the user just need to change the `--node=` argument to point to the DevNet RPC endpoint.
+Devnets are provisioned with the same mnemonc phrases as LocalNet, so it is possible to reuse the same keys from the keybase - the user just needs to change the `--node=` flag to point to the DevNet RPC endpoint when using the `poktrolld` CLI.
 :::

 The DevNet RPC endpoint is exposed on `https://devnet-**NETWORK_NAME**-validator-rpc.poktroll.com`.